ewilson/mastermind/README.md

 3. You can run the solver against all possible code to evaluate effectiveness and performance.

 ### Solver algorithm
-I solve the puzzle in the simplest way that I know: choosing a random code from the list of all of the possible codes that are still possible, based on the previous results.
+I solve the puzzle in the simplest way that I know: choosing the 'first' code from the list of all of the possible codes that are still possible, based on the previous results.
 For example: If the first round is the following:

     ------------
     RRBB  |O   |